-- 1) Notify your landlord within 5 days of suspecting a bed bug infestation; - 2) Cooperate with the landlord by adhering to the following: - Don't interfere with an inspection or with a treatment - Grant access to your apartment for an inspection or a treatment. - Make the necessary preparations, as instructed by your land-lord or a pest management professional, - Dispose of any items that a pest management professional has determined can not be treated or cleaned.
+- 1) Notify your landlord within 5 days of suspecting a bed bug infestation; - 2) Cooperate with the landlord by adhering to the following:

+- Don't interfere with an inspection or with a treatment. - Grant access to your apartment for an inspection or a treatment. - Make the necessary preparations, as instructed by your landlord or a pest management professional, prior to an inspection or a treatment. - Dispose of any items that a pest management professional has determined can not be treated or cleaned. - Enclose in a plastic bag any personal property that will be moved through any common area of the building, or stored in any other location.